ToiHocJava/JavaSE/tutorial/Chapter03-FundamentalProgrammingStructuresInJava.md

 ##
 **3.1 A Simple Java Program**

-Looking at one of the simplest java programs:
+Looking at one of the simplest java programs, file name "<b>FirstSample.java</b>":
 ```java
 public class FirstSample
 {